scvalex/ltc/docs/final.md

 least one-way communication between them.

-Interestingly, the only widely used protocol that completely avoids round-trips is UDP, which "provides a minimal, unreliable, best-effort, message-passing transport". \citep{rfc5405}
+Interestingly, the only widely used protocol that completely avoids round-trips is UDP\footnote{``I have this awesome joke about UDP, but I don't care if you get it or not.''}, which "provides a minimal, unreliable, best-effort, message-passing transport". \citep{rfc5405}

 The only alternative we could find is the Bundle Protocol (BP), which is the subject of Section \ref{sec:dtn}.
 Unfortunately, although it